Recruiting & Hiring Diverse Faculty Guidelines

 Leading in the equity, diversity and inclusion space

 We say that it is our time to lead and it is time for us to be leaders in the EDI space for our students and for our faculty.
-Our academic plan highlights our commitment to inclusion and community—respect for Aboriginal perspectives, diversity, inclusion and equity—so, creating a more diverse and inclusive environment is not just a good thing to do, it is crucial to our growth and success.
+Our academic plan highlights our commitment to inclusion and community—respect for Indigenous perspectives, diversity, inclusion and equity—so, creating a more diverse and inclusive environment is not just a good thing to do, it is crucial to our growth and success.

 Who are we?